giaphutran12/ai-customer-support-agent-aven/README.md

 # AI Customer Service Agent

-A sophisticated customer service automation platform that leverages advanced AI to provide intelligent, context-aware responses using real-time vector search and natural language processing.
+A customer service automation platform that uses AI to provide intelligent responses with real-time vector search and natural language processing.

 ## 🚀 What This Does

-Built a fully functional AI customer service agent that can:
+Built an AI customer service agent that can:

-- **Intelligently answer customer queries** using semantic search across company knowledge base
+- **Answer customer queries** using semantic search across company knowledge base
-- **Process real-time conversations** with context awareness and memory
+- **Process conversations** with context awareness
 - **Scale automatically** without human intervention
-- **Learn from company data** to provide accurate, up-to-date information
+- **Learn from company data** to provide accurate information

 ## 🛠 Tech Stack